 Are University events canceled due to COVID-19?

 University events with an attendance of 50 people or more have been canceled for the Spring 2020 semester.
+All summer non-curricular events for May and June are cancelled (unless they can be offered online).
 Smaller events should not be held unless social distancing of six feet or more can be implemented.
-Commencements are postponed until further notice.

 I am graduating this semester, what should I do?